Haryana violence: CM Khattar asks Centre for more paramilitary companies, death toll reaches 6 | Law-Order

 - India

-The Haryana government on Wednesday sought four more companies of central forces as scattered cases of arson and vandalism continued in Gurugram and a Bajrang Dal activist died in hospital, taking the toll in communal violence that began from adjoining Nuh to six.
+The Haryana government on Wednesday sought four more companies of central forces as arson and vandalism continued in Gurugram and a Bajrang Dal activist died in hospital, taking the toll in the communal violence that began from adjoining Nuh to six.

 Bajrang Dal's Pradeep Sharma, who succumbed to his injuries in a Delhi hospital, was among the over 50 people injured Monday when mobs attacked a Vishva Hindu Parishad Yatra near Khedla Mod in Nuh.